The Birth of a Nation: Part 2: Reconstruction

-Stoneman and his protégé Silas Lynch, a psychopathic mulatto (modeled after Alonzo J. Ransier and Richard Howell Gleaves), head to South Carolina to observe the implementation of Reconstruction policies first hand.
-During the election, in which Lynch is elected lieutenant governor, blacks are observed stuffing the ballot boxes, while many whites are denied the vote.
-The newly elected, mostly black members of the South Carolina legislature are shown at their desks displaying racially stereotypical behavior, such as one member taking off his shoes and putting his feet up on his desk, and others drinking liquor and eating fried chicken.
+Stoneman and his protégé Silas Lynch, a psychopathic mulatto, head to South Carolina to observe the implementation of Reconstruction policies.
+During the election, in which Lynch is elected lieutenant governor, black people stuff the ballot boxes while many white people are denied the vote.
+The newly elected members of the South Carolina legislature are mostly black.

-Meanwhile, inspired by observing white children pretending to be ghosts to scare black children, Ben fights back by forming the Ku Klux Klan.
-As a result, Elsie breaks off her relationship with Ben.
-Later, Flora Cameron goes off alone into the woods to fetch water and is followed by Gus, a freedman and soldier who is now a captain.
-He confronts Flora and tells her that he desires to get married.
-Uninterested, she rejects him, but Gus refuses to accept the rejection.
+Ben fights back by forming the Ku Klux Klan.
+As a result, Elsie breaks up with him.
+While going alone into the woods to fetch water, Flora Cameron is followed by Gus, a freedman who is now a captain.
+Gus says that he desires to marry Flora.
+She rejects him, but he insists.
 Frightened, she flees into the forest, pursued by Gus.
-Trapped on a precipice, Flora warns Gus she will jump if he comes any closer.
+Trapped on a precipice, Flora threatens to jump if he comes any closer.
 When he does, she leaps to her death.

-Having run through the forest looking for her, Ben has seen her jump; he holds her as she dies, then carries her body back to the Cameron home.
-In response, the Klan hunts down Gus, tries him, finds him guilty, and lynches him.
+While looking for Flora, Ben sees her jump.
+He holds her as she dies and carries her body to the Cameron home.
+Gus then hides in a saloon, which Jeff the blacksmith enters.
+A brawl ensues and Gus shoots Jeff then flees.
+In response, the Klan hunts down Gus, tries him, finds him guilty, lynches him and delivers his corpse to Silas Lynch's house.

-Lynch then orders a crackdown on the Klan after discovering Gus's murder.
+After discovering Gus's murder, Lynch orders a crackdown on the Klan.
 He also secures the passing of legislation allowing mixed-race marriages.
 Dr. Cameron is arrested for possessing Ben's Klan regalia, now considered a capital crime.
-He is rescued by Phil Stoneman and a few of his black servants.
+He is rescued by Phil Stoneman and some of his black servants.
 Together with Margaret Cameron, they flee.
-When their wagon breaks down, they make their way through the woods to a small hut that is home to two sympathetic former Union soldiers who agree to hide them.
-An intertitle states, "The former enemies of North and South are united again in common defense of their Aryan birthright."
+When their wagon breaks down, they make their way through the woods to a small hut that is home to two former Union soldiers who agree to hide them.